 - Butterballs

 Most recipes (vegan or not) use 1 cup of butter, which I replaced with coconut oil.
-IMO coconut oil is healthier and can give the same results if the correct ratio is used.

 You can choose virgin or refined oil depending on your taste preference.
 I tested this recipe using refined coconut oil to keep the flavor neutral.

-Using less oil and adding a chia egg allowed these cookies to hold their shape.
+Using a little less oil and adding a chia egg allowed these cookies to hold their shape.
 In fact, the cookies held their shape so well the first time around they were nearly perfect balls after baking.

 Next batch around I lightly pressed the cookie balls down before going in the oven.
 This gave them the perfect bottoms I was looking for.

-How to make Vegan Snowball Cookies
+How to Make Vegan Snowball Cookies

-Start by creaming together the coconut oil and sugar.
-Then mix in the salt, vanilla, and chia egg.
 Cut in the flour with the side of a stiff spatula or pastry cutter.
 (It should look similar to the dough on the far left in the first image below.)

-Pour in the chopped nuts.
-Using the same method, cut them into the dough.
+Add the chopped nuts to the bowl.
+Use the same method to cut them into the dough.
 This may take a few minutes to get everything well combined.
-The dough should look crumbly as in the second image.

 To shape the cookie balls

 Roll the dough into a ball by firmly pressing and pinching it together so it holds shape.
 It may seem crumbly at first, but the dough will hold its shape when worked enough.
-Place the dough ball on a baking sheet lined with parchment paper and lightly press it down to slightly flatten the bottoms.
-Bake at 350ºF for 18-20 minutes.
+Place the dough ball on a baking sheet lined with parchment paper.

 One great thing about this recipe- the cookies spread very minimally so there’s no need to chill the dough before baking.

-Roll the fully cooled cookies in powdered sugar.
+Roll the fully-cooled cookies in powdered sugar.
 Repeat this step 2-3 times to fully coat the snowball cookies.

 For gifting

-Use a sieve to give the cookies a final top dusting of "snowy" powdered sugar before placing in the cookie tin.
+Use a sieve to give the cookies a final top dusting of "snowy" powdered sugar before placing them in the cookie tin.

-Vegan snowball cookies are also great with a warm mug of Pumpkin Spice Hot Chocolate.
+Vegan snowball cookies are also great with a warm mug of pumpkin spice hot chocolate.
 YUM!

-No-chill Peanut Butter Cookies
+No-Chill Peanut Butter Cookies

 We'd love to hear from you!

-If you loved this recipe, please leave a 5-star rating in the recipe card and share your thoughts in the comments below.
-Also, if you snap a photo be sure to share it with us!
-We love to see your creations!
+Also, if you snap a photo, share it with us!
+We love to see your creations!!
 You can find us on Pinterest, Facebook, and Instagram.

 Vegan Snowball Cookies